Skip to main content

 The TYMLOS Clinical Educators are available to provide training for you and your staff on using the TYMLOS pen.

-Both you and your patients can reach the Clinical Educator Network Monday through Friday from 8 AM to 7 PM ET at 1-855-730-8591.
+Both you and your patients can reach the Clinical Educator Network Monday through Friday from 8 AM to 7 PM ET at 1-855-730-8591navigation arrow

 IMPORTANT SAFETY INFORMATION